MicrosoftDocs/well-architected/well-architected/azure-vmware/application-platform.md

 ms.subservice: waf-workload-avs
 ---

-# Application considerations for Azure VMware Solution
+# Application considerations for Azure VMware Solution workloads

 This article discusses the application platform design area of an Azure VMware Solution workload.
 This area covers the specific tasks and responsibilities that are associated with deploying, configuring, and maintaining applications that you host in an Azure VMware Solution environment.
 An application owner is responsible for the applications in an Azure VMware Solution environment.
 This individual or team manages aspects that are related to the deployment, configuration, monitoring, and maintenance of the applications.